kinnala/scikit-fem/README.md

 # scikit-fem

 Easy to use finite element assemblers and related tools.
-See folders *docs* and *examples* for usage instructions.
+See folder *examples* for usage instructions.

 ## Installation